beetbox/beets/docs/guides/tagger.rst

 one you're importing, you may see a prompt like this::

     This album is already in the library!
-    [S]kip new, Keep both, Remove old, Merge all?
+    [S]kip new, Keep all, Remove old, Merge all?

 Beets wants to keep you safe from duplicates, which can be a real pain, so you have four choices in this situation.
 You can skip importing the new music,